toddcf/skywatcher/README.md

   - Reposition and resize button.
 - FORECAST:
   - Reposition and resize button.
 - Add mobile responsiveness.
-  - Resize Open Weather Map logo.
-  - 1420 and below:
-    -
-  - 800 and below:
+  - 850 and below:
     - Mobile Nav:
       - Icon should be positioned to the right.
       - Mobile nav should be collapsed by default.
       - jQuery window resize.
-  - 481-767:
-    -
-  - Below 480:
-    -
 - UI:
   - Pressure: Add comma placeholders.
   - Temperature: No decimal places.